FirefighterBlu3/drchrono/drchrono/Project Notes.md

 * allow doctor to set local timezone
 * put a HOME button on kiosk path that takes user back to patient check-in
 * put HOME button on dr path that takes user back to ...
-* employ webhooks with the API so cache updates can happen in the background instead of a view load (view created, cache updates happen, needs wamp for appointment redraw)
+* employ webhooks with the API so cache updates can happen asynchronously (needs wamp for appointment page redraw)
   * trigger a reload at midnight by our server (probably use Celery)
 * build a WAMP router and component so web page data can be updated real-time without page reloads (initial build created)
 * need aesthetic continuity in check-in page
-  * unselect other appointment time boxes before selecting current one
 * make doctor appt page date selectable and selectable width (1day, 1wk..)
-* patient check-in ought to toast a message that the person has been [un]successfully checked in
+* patient check-in ought to toast a message that the person has been [un]successfully checked in (ajax xhr happens as demographics are ajax fetched)
 * new patients are not created, only existing patients are allowed
 * new patients should have a [confirm?] button pop up next to their name/dob if they type in a name/dob that isn't in our database, we don't want to store typoed names
 * demographics DoB doesn't have placeholder text because it's a widget[date] that doesn't support the placeholder attribute (read-only, still ought to have it simulated if there's no value)
 * choosing a walk-in time could be iterative instead of making one big block
 * choosing a walk-in time could round up
+* walk-in slots ought to be fully populated
+* mock tests, currently there's zilch
+* some view functions have gotten a bit fat and ought to be rewritten using a sub-function or two to clearly confine operations